A Religion that Silences Women – is Silencing the Holy Spirit:

 “The solution to discrimination against women is to be like Jesus.
 And to be like Jesus, the sinful condition of the human heart has to be acknowledged and dealt with according to the way God has prescribed.” ”

-As a result, we see him. . .
+As a Result, we see JESUS. . .

 In the article, “The Propriety of Bible Women with Authority” – you will find that it contains more viable information that may be helpful.